codefordurham/datahub-dw/affordablehousing_data/README.md

-##Data used on by the datahub-be site
+Data used on by the datahub-be site
 ---
-datahub_ingest.bin - Run this file to ingest data into the datahub-be database.
-It contains three psql command ingest that csv file listed below, using the sql files listed below.
+* datahub_ingest.bin - Run this file to ingest data into the datahub-be database.
+It contains three psql command that ingest the csv files listed below, using the sql files listed below.

 * durham_ltdbacs_7016_tr.csv - Census tract data ingested into the datahub-be database